 - Ithaca – Set on the Cayuga Lake, it is home to Cornell University, Ithaca Falls and the Herbert F. Johnson Museum of Art.
 It also features the Cornell Botanic Gardens which has an arboretum and the multi-tiered Cascadilla Falls.

 - Robert H. Treman State Park – A stunning gorge replete with a swimming hole, a number of hiking trails and a scenic waterfall.

-- Taughannock Falls State Park – The highlight of this New York state park is a 215-foot waterfall, though there is also good swimming, fishing and water sports activities too.
+- Taughannock Falls State Park – The highlight of this New York state park is a 215-foot waterfall, though there are good swimming, fishing and water sports activities on offer too.

 - Watkins Glen State Park – Discover this great spot for hiking and fishing for trout.
 This park also features lovely scenic views with rocky cliffs and raging waterfalls.

 - Syracuse – Home to several museums including the Erie Canal Museum, the Milton J. Rubenstein Museum of Science & Technology (MOST) and the Everson Museum of Art.
 Built in the 1920s, The Landmark Theatre often hosts Broadway shows and concert performances.

 - Dr. Konstantin Frank Winery – Enjoy fine wine tasting amongst stunning views of the Keuka Lake at Dr. Konstantin Frank's historic former residence.

 - George Eastman Museum - A Colonial Revival mansion housing interesting photography and film collections.
 It also has a theater that puts on occasional screenings.